Back

 OneText is NOT compensated if you use our bond partner.
 We’ve partnered with SuretyBonds.com simply to give brands an easy onboarding experience.

-Alternatively, if you prefer to not take out a bond, you can use a Letter of Credit or Certificate of Deposit to attest that you have the funds.
-OneText does not provide a partner for this route, so we advise working with your bank and financial institution to peruse these options.
+Alternatively, if you prefer not to take out a bond, you can use a Letter of Credit or Certificate of Deposit to attest that you have the funds.
+OneText does not provide a partner for this route, so we advise working with your bank and financial institution for these options.

 What to Do Right Now